NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models

 \subsection{Binary GEMM Inference}

 \paragraph{GEMM Kernel Details} Our GEMM kernel is a highly optimized CUDA GEMM implementation specifically designed for efficient low-rank binary matrix multiplication in quantized neural networks.
-We base our implementation on the Marlin GEMM kernel \cite{marlin}, which leverages NVIDIA Tensor Cores for matrix multiplication through inline PTX assembly, processing matrix (\eg. $16 \times 8 \times 16$) tiles with \texttt{mma.sync} operations.
+We base our implementation on the Marlin GEMM kernel \cite{marlin}, which leverages NVIDIA Tensor Cores for matrix multiplication through inline PTX assembly, processing matrix (\eg $16 \times 8 \times 16$) tiles with \texttt{mma.sync} operations.
 The kernel employs a multi-stage pipeline (default 4 stages) with asynchronous memory operations (\texttt{cp.async}) to overlap data transfers with computation, effectively hiding memory latency.
 It efficiently handles binary matrices by packing multiple 1-bit values into 32-bit words and using bit manipulation for fast dequantization, while maintaining computation in FP16/BF16 precision for accuracy.

 While GEMV excels in low-batch, memory-bound scenarios, large-scale deployments benefit from batched GEMM operations that saturate tensor core throughput.
 Therefore, Binary GEMM kernels are necessary for compute-bound LLM serving operations, especially for datacenter GPUs to fully utilize matrix-multiplication computation units, such as NVIDIA Tensor Cores.
-The pipelined execution of our binary GEMM kernels keep compute units busy by overlapping the data loading, computation, and storing phases, while the warp-level parallelism with optimized thread scheduling maximizes GPU utilization.
+The pipelined execution keeps compute units busy by overlapping the data loading, computation, and storing phases, while the warp-level parallelism with optimized thread scheduling maximizes GPU utilization.
 These optimizations result in high arithmetic intensity and efficient use of hardware resources, making the kernel particularly well-suited for quantized neural network inference where binary low-rank matrices significantly decrease memory requirements and bandwidth usage without sacrificing model accuracy.